-1. (a) There shall be in each year three terms.
+- 1. (a) There shall be in each year three terms.
 The first term shall begin on the first Monday after 25 February and shall end on the Saturday preceding the 19th Monday of the calendar year.
 The second term shall begin on the 22nd Monday of the calendar year and shall end on the Saturday of the 11th week thereafter.
-The third term shall begin on the 31 Monday of the calendar year and shall extend from Good Friday to the Tuesday of Easter week, both days inclusive.
-The mid-term break during the second term shall consist of the whole of the 6th week.

-(b) For the purpose of the holding of such examinations as may be required at the conclusion of the University year, all lectures and laboratory courses shall cease about the end of the fifth week of the third term in each year.
+The third term shall begin on the 36th Monday of the calendar year and shall end on 31 October of each year.
+The Easter recess shall extend from Good Friday to the Tuesday of Easter week, both days inclusive.
+The mid-term break during the second term shall consist of the whole of the 6th week. - (b) For the purpose of the holding of such examinations as may be required at the conclusion of the University year, all lectures and laboratory courses shall cease about the end of the fifth week of the third term in each year.
 Under special circumstances lectures may be continued to a date not later than 28 October.